lorenzo-rovigatti/oxDNA/analysis/paper_examples/mds_mean/README.md

    Pressing the "P" key will take a screencap of the current scene.
    The colorbar is dynamic, if you drag and drop multiple mean+topology+deviations file triplets, the upper and lower bounds will automatically rescale to accomodate the new data.

 4. In figure 6b, the svd and mds means are shown overlaid.
-To reproduce this figure, compute the mean structure using both scripts and then use `superimpose.py` to generate the alignment:
+To reproduce this figure, compute the mean structure using both scripts and then use `oat superimpose` to generate the alignment:
    ```
-   python ../../superimpose.py rna_rectangle.top mean.dat ../svd_mean/mean.dat
+   oat superimpose mean.dat ../svd_mean/mean.dat
    ```
 This will generate a file called `aligned0.dat` which is the svd mean structure aligned to the mean structure generated via mds.